weaversa/cryptol-course/labs/Demos/Sudoku.md

 >
 > How do we encode a board with empty cells in Cryptol?
 One simple
 > idea is to represent the board as a function: It will take the
-> values of its “empty” cells, and return the full board.
+> values of its "empty" cells, and return the full board.
 In the
 > Cryptol encoding below I have tried to align the variables so that
 > they correspond exactly to the empty cells, and named them
 > row-by-row: